Mega-Fi/megafi-docs/landing/docs/dex/overview.md

 ## Technical Architecture

-MegaPools are deployed as smart contracts on MegaETH.
+Pools are deployed as smart contracts on MegaETH.
 Key components:

 **Pool Contracts**: Store liquidity and execute swaps.
 One contract per token pair and fee tier.